wf880180/LogisticRegressionModelOversampled/README.md

 ## Summary

-Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
-For example:
 * Which one seems to perform best?
 How do you know it performs best?
+	- Model 2 is doing better because Model 2's balance is higher and most rate is higher than Model 1.

 * Does performance depend on the problem we are trying to solve?
-(For example, is it more important to predict the `1`'s, or predict the `0`'s? )
+(For example, is it more important to predict the 1's, or predict the 0's? )

-If you do not recommend any of the models, please justify your reasoning.
+	- Yes, in this case we want more accuracy of people pay back the loan, so we'll more focus on the status pay back.